YottaDB/YDBDoc/MessageRecovery/errors.rst

 LOADFMT
 -------------------

-LOADFMT, Load error: bad format type.
-Must be GO, BINARY, or GOQ.
+LOADFMT, Load error: invalid format type.
+Must be ZWR, GO, BINARY, or GOQ.

 MUPIP Error: This indicates that a MUPIP LOAD operation did not take place because the qualifier FORMAT= specified an unsupported format.